cmatKhan/brentlab_rnaseq_nf/README.md

 # typically use
 ml miniconda3

-# I recommend that you use ur $USER name for your scratch dir
+# I recommend that you use your $USER name for your scratch dir
 # name as it makes other tasks easier.
 I also recommend that
 # you keep your environments in scratch, though it is also a
 # good idea then to set up a cron job to touch your scratch space